-NDAS are now able to better support the needs of male victims of domestic abuse in our newly opened male refuge.
+NDAS support the needs of male clients fleeing domestic abuse in our male refuge.
 This refuge is one of only nine in the whole of the UK that is solely designated for male victims only.

 Help and Support

-You can access help and support 24 hours a day, 7 days a week via our helpline.
+You can access help and support via our helpline.
 Your call will be answered by fully trained, friendly and supportive staff.
 Any information you give will be treated confidentially.

 Before you call please ensure that you are in a safe place.
 When we take your call we want to ensure that you are safe.